What Foods Can I Eat with Traditional Metal Braces?

 Brushing removes plaque and food particles, reducing your risk of enamel decalcification and dental decay.

-Use a fluoride toothpaste and a soft bristled toothbrush.
+Use fluoride toothpaste and a soft bristled toothbrush.
 Brush at least twice a day – morning and night.
 If possible, brush after every meal.

 Consider investing in an electric toothbrush.
 A quality electric toothbrush will clean more thoroughly than a manual toothbrush and prevent you from brushing too hard.